umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/custom-value-conversion-for-rendering.md

 ## When should I use a Property Value Converter?

 A Property Value Converter is usually not necessary.
-Based on the chosen `propertyEditorSchemaAlias`, Umbraco will automatically provide appropriately typed models for rendering for the Property Editor.
-Consult the [list of `propertyEditorSchemaAlias` options](default-property-editor-schema-aliases.md) for details.
+Based on the chosen `propertyEditorSchemaAlias`, Umbraco will automatically provide appropriately typed models for rendering the Property Editor.
+For more information, see the `propertyEditorSchemaAlias` options](default-property-editor-schema-aliases.md) article.

 The most common use-cases for building a Property Value Converter are: